 The dangers of using bleach on your body

 Bleach is a common household cleaning product.
 It’s often used to remove color from fabrics, remove mold or mildew, or to sanitize dirty surfaces.
 When used on your body or skin, however, it can cause serious problems.
-According to the Asian Journal of Research in Dermatological Science, using bleach on toenail fungus can actually cause infection and irritation to the skin and nail.
-Irritation, such as a rash or burning sensation, is especially common if you have sensitive skin.
-Other common complications include:
+According to the Burn and Reconstructive Centers of America:

 Home remedies that may treat toenail fungus